hemansadeghi/Termify/README.md

 ## 🔒 Termify Sentinel — Repository Health Checker

-To ensure this curated list stays fresh and reliable, Termify includes a handy script:
+To ensure this curated list stays fresh and reliable, Termify includes a handy script that:

-- **Checks GitHub repositories** listed in the README for archival (deprecation).
+- Checks GitHub repositories listed in the README for archival (deprecation).
-- **Verifies non-GitHub URLs** to detect broken or dead links.
+- Verifies non-GitHub URLs to detect broken or dead links.

 ### Usage